A typical bedroom suite consists of the bed, a dresser, and at least one nightstand.

 Bedroom Accent Furniture

-Bedroom accent furniture pieces will enhance your décor while improving the functionality of your room, by adding focal points and personal touches that create visual interest.
+Bedroom accent furniture enhance your décor while improving the functionality of your room, by adding focal points and personal touches that create visual interest.

 Arranged to perfectly suit your needs, bedroom vanities give you a place to organize your toiletries and put the finishing touches on your makeup.
 Many will come with a matching bench or chair to give you a place to sit when applying face cream or brushing your hair.
 They can include adjustable mirrors and drawers in a number of sizes.